Let’s say you’ve collected keywords for a PPC campaign. What’s next?

-We make a group including keywords that relate to a specific product, service, or category.
+In this case, you create single-product ad groups including keywords that relate to a specific product, service, or category.

 The approach can be used, for example, when you do keyword research with the Google Keyword Planner.

 Enter the name of the product or service, and you’ll get a list of search terms, including synonyms.
-If you add the keywords to one group, you will get a product-based grouping.
+If you add the keywords to one group, you will get a product-based keyword grouping.

 This strategy is often used by non-professional advertisers who set up ads for their own business and do not have much experience with keyword research.
 They go to the Keyword Planner, group the keywords by product, and launch the campaign.

-If you have several thousand keywords, then grouping synonyms will be very time-consuming and will make little sense.
+But note that if you have several thousand keywords, then grouping synonyms will be very time-consuming and will make little sense.

-- This grouping method is easy to understand and implement — there are separate ad groups for different products, services, and categories.
+- This grouping method is easy to understand and implement—there are separate ad groups for different products, services, and categories.